 Hirsch is past president of the Florida Society of News Editors, a member of the Florida International University Student Media Board, past chair of the University of Florida’s Department of Journalism Advisory Council, and a University of Florida alumnus of distinction.

-Beth won first place in digital innovation from the Florida Society of News Editors in 2014 for her series “Central Florida’s Other Best Downtown.”
 She has appeared on CNN, MSNBC, NBC Nightly News and FOX-Channel35.
 Beth graduated from the University of Florida with a degree in journalism.
 She lives in Oviedo with her husband and two young children.
-Her column runs in the Sentinel every Tuesday, Thursday and Saturday and is featured on OrlandoSentinel.com.

-Jacki Levine is editor of Gainesville Magazine, a bi-monthly city magazine published in conjunction with The Gainesville Sun.
+She is the former editor and one of the creators of Gainesville Magazine, a city magazine published in conjunction with The Gainesville Sun.